4lessandrodev/rich-domain/README.md

 > Object { foo: "bar" }

-// if success error will be null
+// if success, the error will be null

 console.log(result.error());